I have to quickly announce a death.

 Is anybody else here today?
 Oh look!
 It’s the gang from Slovakia!

 Hello Elaine and Shana,

-of course, we know, who Martin Luther King was!
+of course, we know who Martin Luther King is!
 We also know his famous speech “I Have a Dream”.
 Hopefully we will be able to quess his constitutional remedy correctly.

 OK, let’s see what you came up with.